KTH/programmable-society/grading.md

   * The deadlines are strict and cannot be extended.
 Not meeting a deadline means failing the task / the repetition.

 * Final grading scheme
+  * A: 7 completed tasks
-  * A: 6 completed tasks
+  * B: 6 completed tasks
   * C: 5 completed tasks
   * D: 4 completed tasks
   * E: 3 completed tasks (excluding feedback)